madprops/gifmaker/README.md

 ## Installation <a name="installation"></a>

-Clone this repo, and get inside the directory.
+Clone this repo, and get inside the directory:

 ```
 git clone --depth=1 https://github.com/madprops/borat